WebAhead/master-reference/curriculum-planning/new-cohort-checklist.md

 - [ ] Create a gitter chatroom for FAC-X within the `foundersandcoders` organisation, and delete the "incoming"/"lobby" room.
 - [ ] Add new cohort to `foundersandcoders` main Gitter room
 - [ ] Add new cohort to `city`-specific Gitter room
+- [ ] Follow city-specific steps to add new cohort to `city-programme` repo

 ## Curriculum